sahilkulria002/geo_transformer/README.md

 # geo_transformer ROS 2 Package

 ## Overview
+**Features:**
-This package provides ROS 2 services for transforming geodetic coordinates (latitude, longitude, altitude) to local coordinates (x, y, z) and vice versa.
+- ROS 2 C++ node for coordinate transformations between WGS84 (latitude, longitude, altitude) and local Cartesian (x, y, z) frames
-This package uses [GeographicLib](https://geographiclib.sourceforge.io/) for geodetic ↔ local coordinate conversions.
+- Uses [GeographicLib](https://geographiclib.sourceforge.io/) for accurate geodetic ↔ local conversions
+- Service-based interface for all transformations (easy integration with other ROS 2 nodes)
+- Batch (array) support for both FromLL and ToLL services (convert multiple points in one call)
+- Robust error handling and input validation
+- Named origin management: add, switch, list, and query multiple named origins
+- Returns current origin info in all service responses
+- Python test script for end-to-end service and round-trip accuracy testing
+- Visualization: publishes geometry_msgs/Point for transformed points and origin
+- Python visualization node: displays points and origin as RViz markers with labels
+- All points and origin are visualized in RViz with persistent markers
+- Launch file for easy startup

 ## Prerequisites